Frequently Asked Questions

 Animal Aid of Southwestern Michigan offers a variety of services to the people and pets of our community.

 Adoption Services: Animal Aid houses a large number of dogs and cats in foster homes while they wait to find a permanent home.
-In addition, with the generous cooperation and assistance of Martin's Paw Mart, we house a number of cats at the St. Joseph store.
 While in foster care, our animals are tested for illness, socialized, trained and evaluated for successful adoption match.
 Animals are showcased at weekly adoption days, on our website and through other advertising media.

 Emergency Rescue: Animal Aid has trained volunteers available 24 hours a day, 7 days a week to rescue seriously ill, and injured animals in our community.
 Rescued animals include those hit by cars, victims of abuse or neglect, and animals injured in other ways.
 Rescued animals are taken to various area veterinarians for assessment , stabilization and emergency treatment.